 The School is committed under various leases of buildings.
 The School, under GASB guidance, records all leases based on the premise that leases are financing transactions.
-Therefore, the School records a right to use asset and related lease liability for its leases, see Note 1.
-F. 8. for information related to the amount of assets and the related related accumulated amortization on the leased assets.
+Therefore, the School records a right to use asset and related lease liability for its leases.
 The School's leases are as follows: